JHU-PL-Lab/www-fpse/lecture/lists.md

 - : bool = true
 ```

-Or, just with a fold:
+In fact we can do this in one pass with just a fold:
 ```ocaml
 let exists l ~f =
   List.fold l ~f:(fun accum elt -> accum || f elt) ~init:false;;